runningcode/gradle-doctor/docs/index.md

 * [Benchmarking remote build cache connection speed](remote-cache).
 * [Warnings for negative avoidance saving tasks.](slower-from-cache)
 * [Build scan tags to easily find and categorize builds with warnings](scan-tags).
+* Warn when not using Parallel GC in Java 9+.

 ### Configurable Warnings
 * Warn when build spends more than 10% of the time garbage collecting.